benhtodd/spring-petclinic/README.md

 As The goal of this demo is to get Tracing data into Tanzu Observability by Wavefront, it would be good if we had some traces.
 To do that we have provided a jmeter test plan

-5.

-Open [The jmeter README](./jmeter/README.MD) for this demo
+5. Open [The jmeter README](./jmeter/README.MD) for this demo

-After you have jemeter running and see some new data show up in the petclinic app browse to api-gateway IP in your browser and see the application running.
+6. After you have jemeter running properly browse to api-gateway IP in your browser and see the application running.

-You should also see monitoring and traces from Wavefront under the application name you configurd i.e. `spring-petclinic-k8s`:
+7. Open Wavefront and you should see monitoring and traces from Wavefront under the application name you configurd i.e. `spring-petclinic-k8s`:

 ![Wavefront dashboard scree](./readme-png/wavefront-k8s.png)